gabrielantonyxaviour/etn-patron-ai/README.md

 ## What it does

-CreatorPay is a decentralized platform that enables seamless micro-payments between content consumers and creators.
+ETN Patron AI is a decentralized platform that enables seamless micro-payments between content consumers and creators.
 Our platform offers several key features:

 - **Direct Tipping**: Fans can send tips of any size to creators with minimal fees
 - **Content Monetization**: Creators can offer premium content with pay-per-view access